J.P. Morgan Chase & Co. Data Analyst Interview Questions + Guide in 2025

 Example

-One important trait of becoming a great data analyst is the knowledge of statistical metrics and the ability to choose appropriate metrics for analyzing data distribution.
-This question assesses your analytical thinking as well as your capability to make informed decisions based on data characteristics.
+One important trait of becoming a great data analyst is knowledge of statistical metrics and the ability to choose appropriate metrics for analyzing data distribution.
+This question assesses your analytical thinking and capability to make informed decisions based on data characteristics.

 How to Answer